-No matter which industry you work in, the word ‘automation’ must have come up somewhere in your work conversation.
-Automation is the new technique businesses undertake within their operational processes to decrease the amount of manual input.
-Technology is at the heart of automation.
+No matter which industry you work in, the word ‘automation’ has likely come up somewhere in your work conversation.
+Automation is a process that businesses undertake within their operational processes to decrease the amount of manual input.
+Generally, technology is at the heart of automation.
 With the help of technology, businesses can run at a pace which consumers or economists have never seen before.
-What’s surprising is that the benefits of automation in workforce management are often understated compared to its benefits for the consumers.
+The benefits of automation in workforce management are often understated compared to its benefits for the consumers.
 If you have read our previous blog regarding Workforce Management, you probably have an idea of what automation brings to workforce management.
-Even if you haven’t, this blog gives breaks down why your workplace needs automated workforce management.
+Even if you haven’t, this blog gives breaks down why your workplace likely needs automated workforce management.

-Before getting into those reasons, it’s essential to talk about workforce management and why it requires techniques like automation.
-Workforce Management is a system designed to streamline a company’s internal processes and increase employees’ productivity.
+Before getting into those reasons, it’s essential to talk about workforce management and why it requires automation.
+Workforce Management Systems are designed to streamline a company’s internal processes.
+Generally, they also increase employees’ productivity.
 To get the best out of the employees, businesses seek automation to help decrease certain repetitive or time-consuming tasks.
 The objectives of workforce management are to help balance the workload and increase productivity and flexibility.
-Automation has the capabilities to fulfill these objectives.
-To explore in detail, let’s now explore why automation should be considered in the workplace.
+Automation has the capabilities to fulfil these objectives.
+So, why should you consider automated workforce management in your workplace?

-- Improve processes: Just like technology was introduced in manufacturing processes, to decrease manual effort, automation is available for workforce management to ease the burden on your employees.
+Just like technology was introduced in manufacturing processes to decrease manual effort, automation is available for workforce management to ease the burden on your employees.
 Automated workforce management provides a platform for businesses to effectively streamline repetitive and time-consuming processes.
 These include payroll processes, time and attendance management, and various scheduling issues.
 All these processes are vital for business functioning yet can consume a lot of time away from employees’ jobs.

-- Save time: As mentioned above, workforce management processes are very time-consuming, and they are likely to be filled with errors if done manually.
-Modern automated systems solve these issues by taking responsibilities away from the employees.
+As mentioned above, workforce management processes are very time-consuming.
+Modern automated systems solve this issue by taking responsibilities away from the employees.
 They efficiently find solutions that sometimes overworked employees are unable to.
 Overall, the time consumed by labour-intensive administrative functions can be very wasteful and prone to errors.
 This further enforces the need for automation.

-- Reduce Error: Human error is inevitable and expected.
+Human error is inevitable and expected.
+When it comes to workforce management, these errors can be extremely costly!
+Taking payroll errors as an example; payroll errors cost US businesses up to 8% of their total payroll costs, according to the American Payroll Association.
+This happens by over-paying employees, or paying fines associated with common payroll errors.
 Businesses look towards technology to reduce such errors, whether in critical manufacturing and delivering processes or data collection.
 Similarly, automation potentially cuts down on various types of errors and ensures accuracy.
 As a result, it’s become necessary to have automation present in error-prone systems such as payroll services.
 This can help with accounting issues as well as employers with scheduling and logistical issues.

 - 54% use it to improve business process efficiency